 What is the deadline for abstract submission?

-How much time is allotted for each oral presentation?
+How long is each oral presentation?

 You will have a 4' x 6' board for displaying your poster.